SharafatKarim/blog-site/posts/2022/useful-linux-applications/index.md

 `update November 2022`

 {{< admonition example "List of applications" false >}}
+> If you want to create a list like this one, try check this page!
 - akm 2.11-1
 - alsa-firmware 1.2.4-2
 - alsa-utils 1.2.8-1